 Can You Make Donuts In An Air Fryer?

 The answer is yes.
-Cooking in an air fryer is an amazing way to make flavorful desserts while minimizing the use of unhealthy oil.
-You can refer to many air fryer recipes for meal prep with donuts to make absolute mouth-watering fried donuts.
+Cooking in an air fryer is an amazing way to make flavorful desserts while minimizing unhealthy oil.
+You can refer to this making donut guide with an air fryer to have the same mouthwatering fried result.

 After you’ve done preparing the dough/batter, cover the donuts with a sheet of parchment paper.
 Spray the stain basket with cooking spray and set it to 350F.